KhronosGroup/SPIR-Tools/spir-tools/spir_name_mangler/README.md

 The mangling algorithm is based on clang 3.0 Itanium mangling algorithm (http://sourcery.mentor.com/public/cxx-abi/abi.html#mangling).

-The algorithm is adapted to support mangling of OpenCL C built-in functions for SPIR and was tested on OpenCL C built-ins only.
+The algorithm is adapted to support mangling of SPIR built-in functions and was tested on SPIR built-ins only.
-The file builtins-mangled-names.html contains the OpenCL 1.2 built-in functions and their mangled names.

-For usage example see unittest/spir_name_mangler.
+The mangler supports mangling according to SPIR 1.2 and SPIR 2.0 For usage examples see unittest/spir_name_mangler.